RavenTheory/raventheory.github.io/_books/life_in_physics.md

 ---

 I have read first few chapters of this book.
-I quite like it so far and reading this book gives me motivation to study physics, so I'm reading this whenever I need a bit of a motivation boost.
+I quite like it so far.